Clarinex (Desloratadine) Storage and Expiration: Does It Still Work?

 Subungual melanoma originates in the nail matrix and can be life-threatening if not caught early.

 Dermatologists use a modified version of the melanoma ABCDE criteria for nail evaluation.
 A stands for age, with peak incidence between 50 and 70 years.
 B represents band characteristics: brown-black color, breadth over 3 millimeters, and blurred borders raise concern.
-C indicates change in the band or nail plate.
+C indicates a change in the band or nail plate.
 D refers to the digit most commonly affected, which is the thumb or big toe.
-E means extension of pigment to surrounding skin.
+E means extension of pigment to the surrounding skin.
 F covers family or personal history of melanoma.

 When pigmentation extends from the nail band into the proximal or lateral nail folds, this finding is called Hutchinson's sign.
 This spread of melanin into the surrounding skin strongly suggests melanoma and requires immediate biopsy.
 Any darkening of the cuticle area or skin alongside a pigmented nail stripe should prompt urgent dermatology referral.